 Do not be anxious about anything, but in every situation, by prayer and petition, with thanksgiving, present your requests to God.
 (NIV)

-There is no limitation to that passage, no exception made for businesses.
-On the contrary, our businesses present us with a continuous, daily stream of things we could be ‘anxious” about, of decisions and risks that carry significant consequences and rewards.
+There is no limitation to that passage, no exception made for our jobs and our businesses.
+On the contrary, our work life presents us with a continuous, daily stream of things we could be ‘anxious” about, of decisions and risks that carry significant consequences and rewards.

 Which candidate should we hire?
 Will we quote this price, or a higher one?
 Do we invest in this relationship?
 Would we want to pursue this customer?
 Who should we give additional responsibilities to?
 Should we extend terms to this customer?